 Lightning protection systems do not prevent lightning from striking the structure, but rather intercept the lightning strike and provide a conductive path for the harmful electrical discharge to disperse safely into the ground.

-The installation of a complete lightning protection system (see components below) includes several components.
-These components must be properly connected to each other in order to minimize the chances for any sparks or side flashes.
-In addition to the conductive and grounding elements, you need to further protect the house from electrical surge which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.
+The installation of a complete lightning protection system includes several components.
+These components must be properly connected to each other in order to minimize the chances of any sparks or side flashes.
+In addition to the conductive and grounding elements, you need to further protect the house from electrical surges which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.

-Wildfires pose a risk for the lives of people who live near those ecosystems and their homes.
-Moisture is one of the main factors that determine wildfires frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer.
+Wildfires pose a risk to the lives of people who live near those ecosystems and their homes.
+Moisture is one of the main factors that determine wildfire frequency and since the changing climate in recent years brings dryer winters, the consequences of wildfires are becoming more devastating, and the fire season becomes longer.
 In fire risk zones consider:

 Earthquakes in risk zones

-If you are planning a new construction, you need to design and build the house with enough strength and stiffness to properly perform during an earthquake.
+The design and building of new construction should be with sufficient strength and stiffness to properly perform during an earthquake.
 According to FEMA, “actual earthquakes can generate forces considerably higher than those used for code-prescribed design.”

 As a minimum, build your home according to local and state codes.
-But based on the specific risk zone you are in, consider above-code techniques that can be applied to further enhance a structure to obtain minimal damage and best protect the occupants and belongings.
+But based on the specific risk zone you are in, consider the above-code techniques to further enhance a structure to obtain minimal damage and the best protection for the occupants and belongings.
 These would be:

-If you are retrofitting, there are many measures you can take to make your house more susceptible to earthquake forces.
-Here are some options you can explore:
+For retrofitting your home, there are numerous measures you can take to make your house more susceptible to earthquake forces.
+Here are some options to explore:

-Pests do not only risk your property, they are also a threat to your family’s health.
-As with other hazards, prevention and being on the offense is a better strategy than being on the defence after pests have gained access or control over parts of your property.
+Pests do not only pose a risk to your property but are also a threat to your family’s health.
+As with other hazards, prevention and being on the offense is a better strategy than being on the defense after pests have gained access or control over parts of your property.